Schedule | Description | Resources | Grading | Policies | References

 We will use the open source creative coding language p5.js within a jupyterlite environment.
 Try it out here!

-You will need access to a laptop or other computer.
+You will need to bring a laptop or other computer.
 I recommend a notebook specifically for taking notes, drawing ideas, “writing” code, etc.

 The emphasis of this class is on regular, weekly coding practice, self-expression, reflection, and peer community/support.